specklesystems/speckle-docs/user/concepts.md

 Anyone invited as a team member can have one of 3 levels of access to the project, depending on which role you assign them:

 - **Owner**: Full access, including deletion rights and editing user permissions.
-- **Editor**: Can edit the project's contents (create new models and versions) but cannot edit project details (name and description) or manage permissions.
+- **Can edit**: Can edit the project's contents (create new models and versions) but cannot edit project details (name and description) or manage permissions.
-- **Viewer**: View-only access to a project.
+- **Can view**: View-only access to a project on web.
+No connector access.

 ### How Do I Use Projects?